datacoves/docs/docs/how-tos/airflow/my_airflow/migrating-service-connections.md

 >[!Note] Secret values will not be automatically transferred and must be manually provided via the command line. `datacoves my import` only imports connections created by a Datacoves service connections, all other connections must be imported manually.

+**When prompted to add secret values:**

+- enter the value
+- press enter
+- Press Ctrl-D

 ### Step 4: Refactor Your DAGs

 Update your DAGs by replacing [Datacoves Operators](/reference/airflow/datacoves-operator.md) with [Datacoves Decorators](/reference/airflow/datacoves-decorators.md) to align with the new service connection structure.